This post may contain affiliate links. Please read our disclosure policy.

 - Bake in preheated oven until a wooden stick comes out clean, about 40-45 minutes.

 - Slide a knife around the sides of the tube and invert the cake pan on a cooling rack.
-The cake shouldn’t slide out but by inverting it, the cake should cool nice and fluffy (kind of like stretching your back on an inversion table).
+The cake shouldn't slide out of the pan, but by inverting it, the cake stays nice and fluffy while it cools upside down in the pan (kind of like stretching your back on an inversion table).
 Once the cake has cooled, slide it out of the pan.

-- Serve alone or with fresh strawberries and cheesecake fruit dip.
+- Serve alone or with fresh strawberries and whipped cream.

 Nutrition